Create and manage dataset warehouse views

 Insufficient database grants

-If write access is enabled for the connection but you're shown an Insufficient permissions warning in Sigma’s warehouse views details, you may have insufficient permissions in Snowflake or BigQuery.
+If write access is enabled for the connection but you see an Insufficient permissions warning in the warehouse views details, you might have insufficient permissions in your data platform.
+To ensure all relevant access has been granted, see the instructions and commands outlined in Set up write access .